cyrilakafia/relearn_python/README.md

 # relearning python
-relearning python from the basics open to advice and suggestions
+relearning python from the basics
+\n open to advice and suggestions